h4915577/java-senior-dev-refresher/microservices.md

 										   git:
 										     url: "provide git repo url"

+What to do if microservice becomes slow and how to remeidate it ?

 ELK Stack- We are using centralize ELK Stack for centralise logging machanism.
 	           E stand for Elastic Search (No SQL database), L stands for Log Stash (log pipeline tool) and k stands for Kibana (Visualization)